awsdocs/amazon-dynamodb-developer-guide/doc_source/WIF.RunningYourApp.md

    </AssumeRoleWithWebIdentityResponse>
    ```

-1. **Access AWS resources\.** The response from AWS STS contains information that your app will require in order to access DynamoDB resources:
+1. **Access AWS resources\.** The response from AWS STS contains information that your app requires in order to access DynamoDB resources:
-   + The `AccessKeyID`, `SecretAccessKey` and `SessionToken` fields contain security credentials that are valid for this user and this app only\.
+   + The `AccessKeyID`, `SecretAccessKey`, and `SessionToken` fields contain security credentials that are valid for this user and this app only\.
-   + The `Expiration` field signifies the time limit for these credentials, after which they will no longer be valid\.
+   + The `Expiration` field signifies the time limit for these credentials, after which they are no longer valid\.
    + The `AssumedRoleId` field contains the name of a session\-specific IAM role that has been assumed by the app\.
-The app will honor the access controls in the IAM policy document for the duration of this session\.
+The app honors the access controls in the IAM policy document for the duration of this session\.
    + The `SubjectFromWebIdentityToken` field contains the unique ID that appears in an IAM policy variable for this particular identity provider\.
 The following are the IAM policy variables for supported providers, and some example values for them:
 ****
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/WIF.RunningYourApp.html)

 For example IAM policies where these policy variables are used, see [Example Policies: Using Conditions for Fine\-Grained Access Control](specifying-conditions.md#FGAC_DDB.Examples)\.

-For more information about how AWS Security Token Service generates temporary access credentials, see [Requesting Temporary Security Credentials](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_request.html) in *IAM User Guide*\.
+For more information about how AWS STS generates temporary access credentials, see [Requesting Temporary Security Credentials](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_request.html) in *IAM User Guide*\.